Non Sequitur by Wiley Miller for August 18, 2010

 14. Missing large

-pdchapin over 13 years ago
+pdchapin about 14 years ago

 I think the point here is that corporate lawyers aren’t use to going in either direction.
 Sort of like coming to an intersection with routes marked north and south and you want to go east.
 He’s looking for the third route marked “profitable”.